Merzasphor/MWSE/docs/source/lua/type/tes3probe.rst

     The scene graph reference node for this object.

 `script`_ (`tes3script`_)
+    Read-only.
 The script that runs on the object.

 `sourceMod`_ (`string`_)
     The filename of the mod that owns this object.